Definition - What does Capacitation mean?

 Capacitation is the activation process that prepares the sperm for fertilizing the egg and begins once the sperm enter the upper female genital tract or uterus.
 The process prepares the sperm to undergo the acrosome reaction, which will allow it to penetrate the outer layer of the egg for fertilization.

 Without the capacitation process, the sperm would be unable to penetrate the egg and fertilization could not occur.

 FertilitySmarts explains Capacitation

 When trying to achieve pregnancy through intercourse, the capacitation process occurs in the female reproductive tract.
-During in vitro fertilization, this process must be stimulated in the collected sperm in order to successfully fertilize the collected eggs.
+During in vitro fertilization (IVF), this process is completed artificially by placing the collected sperm in an activating fluid before combining them with the collected eggs.

 - The path of the sperm cells to the oocyte - capacitation. (n.d.).